Frozen crusts have transformed the way we enjoy pizza. No more spending hours in the kitchen kneading dough and allowing it to rise.

 2 – Give the Frozen Pizza Dough a Cold-Water Bath

-Leave your pizza dough in the bag under the cold water for one to two hours.
-You will notice that it is soft, and it will begin to rise.
+After that, leave your crust in the bag under the cold water for one to two hours.
+You’ll notice that it softens, and it’ll begin to rise.

 3 – Defrost Pizza Dough in a Bowl of Warm Water

 If you’re in a hurry and don’t have a few spare hours to defrost your dough, you don’t have to worry.
 Using a bowl of warm water, you’ll be able to thaw out the pizza crust in a flash.

 Although, you have to be incredibly careful when using this method for defrosting.
 That’s because you want to avoid partially cooking the crust.